 How to have productive conversations.

-Over the past year, we’ve watched in horror as the Israeli military has incessantly bombed, starved, and massacred the people of Gaza.
+Over the last two years, we’ve watched in horror as the Israeli military has incessantly bombed, massacred, and starved the people of Gaza.
 The U.S. has lined up behind these atrocities, funding one of the greatest crimes of our lifetimes.
 Yet the mainstream media has continually failed to fully cover these horrors, and their context: more than 76 years of Israeli oppression of Palestinians.

 As we move into the holidays, we may struggle to talk to our family members and loved ones about Israeli genocide.
 And as Jews and people of conscience, we have a responsibility to engage with those closest to us, seeking to move our communities away from Zionism and towards a future of justice for all people.